gowenrw/ceres_awx/README.md

 AWX server provisioning for local and cloud

-The main goal of this project is to automate provisioning of several distinct Ansible AWX configurations (which cover dev, and qa use cases - maybe a prod use case in the future).
+The main goal of this project is to automate provisioning of Ansible AWX on a VM located on-premise or in the cloud.

+A secondary goal is to automate the provisioning of Ansible AWX in a cloud managed container service (e.g., Azure AKS, AWS ECS).

-A secondary goal is to automate the creation of custom Ansible execution environments for use with ansible-navigator and Ansible AWX and to encourage the use of ansible-navigator versus ansible-playbook for running jobs.
+A tertiary goal is to automate the creation of custom Ansible execution environments for use with ansible-navigator and Ansible AWX and to encourage the use of ansible-navigator versus ansible-playbook for running CLI jobs.

-NOTE THIS GOAL MOVED TO MY [build-ee REPOSITORY](https://github.com/gowenrw/build-ee)
+NOTE THIS GOAL MOVED TO MY [build-ee REPOSITORY](https://github.com/gowenrw/build-ee) Project which is called as a submodule here.

 A final goal is to make this code accessible to those with limited Ansible knowledge (i.e., lots of documentation and examples).

 These are the Ansible AWX configurations this project should automate provisioning for:

-* LOCAL - AWX in a single VM on a local machine
+* MYVM - AWX in a single VM (or pyisical machine) located anywhere (e.g., local, on-premise, cloud)
-  * The local VM needs to be provisioned manually prior to these AWX automation jobs
+  * The VM needs to be provisioned prior to these ceres_awx automation jobs running (no provisioning scripts provided)
-  * Has been tested with Virtualbox as the local hypervisor using Vagrant for local VM provisioning
+  * Connectivity via SSH should be allowed and confirmed from the control platform where you are running the cerex_awx automation jobs to the target VM where you wish AWX installed.
+  * The file ```ceres.inventory.yml``` will need to be updated with the SSH key and other VM details
+  * The supported VM OS Types should be RHEL 9, CentOS Stream 9, and Ubuntu 24.04
+  * Testing will be done with the supported OS types, any other OS may require tweaks to the code
-  * Automation will install everything for a fully functional AWX system on that local VM.
+  * Automation will install everything for a fully functional AWX system on that VM.
-* REMOTE - AWX in a single VM or physical machine remote from this box
-  * The remote VM/PM needs to be provisioned manually prior to these AWX automation jobs
-  * Has been tested with various physical and virtual machines in a home lab
-  * Automation will install everything for a fully functional AWX system on that remote VM/PM.
-* AZURE - AWX in a single IaaS VM on Microsoft Azure.
+* AZVM - AWX in a single IaaS VM on Microsoft Azure provisioned via our automation scripts.
   * This should automate the provisioning of the AWX VM and its network landing zone in azure
   * Azure details will need to be provided for these automation jobs
   * An Azure AD Service Principal (SPN) account (with contributor access to a RG) will be needed
+  * Automation will install everything for a fully functional AWX system.
+* AZAKS - AWX in an Azure Kubernetes Service cluster provisioned via our automation scripts.
+  * This should automate the provisioning of the AWX services in its AKS cluster landing zone in azure
+  * Azure details will need to be provided for these automation jobs
+  * An Azure AD Service Principal (SPN) account (with contributor access to a RG) will be needed
-  * Automation will install everything for a fully functional AWX system as per the phases above.
+  * Automation will install everything for a fully functional AWX system.

-Currently these three roles are working with bare bones functionality.
-Need to tweak many things and add some post provisioning configurations.
+As this is a revamp of an old project none of the above are fully functional at this time.

 # Git Submodules